namshi/namshi.github.com/source/team/index.markdown

     His interests are sliding towards the Backend and API solutions implementation and maintenance.
     With pre-intermediate knowledge about web development, he is looking to expand his expertise on the industry's best practices.

-*   ##<div id="Luciano Amodio">Luciano Amodio</div>
-    {% img left team /images/renzo.jpg Luciano Amodio %}
-    **Luciano Amodio**  Graduated with magna cum laude in Science and Technology of Artistic Production at the Università di Perugia with the thesis "an architecture of human-machine interaction" and has been doing web development since 2000.
-    He's also interested in Zend Framework, Symfony2, Symfony CMF and Agile.
-    Other Interests: Multimedia (Photo/Video/3D Rendering, Post Production, Editing), Interaction Design (hardware: arduino. software: processing, MAX/MSP) and Philosophy, esoterism, playing piano, photography and research.

 *   ##<div id="Nikita Nefedov">Nikita Nefedov</div>
     {% img left team /images/nikita.png Nikita Nefedov %}
     Nikita, a PHP engineer, has experience with PHP since around 5 years, has worked with different frameworks (from CI to Symfony2)  and with Doctrine2 as well.